localnerve/html-snapshots/README.md

 ```javascript
 callback (errorObject, arrayOfPathsToCompletedSnapshots)
 ```
-*For the callback, in the error case, the errorObject does not have a `completed` property.
-Since `arrayOfPathsToCompletedSnapshots` is supplied, it contains the paths to the snapshots that successfully completed.*
+*For the callback, in the error case, the errorObject does not have the new extra properties `completed` and `notCompleted`.
+However, `arrayOfPathsToCompletedSnapshots` is supplied, and contains the paths to the snapshots that successfully completed.*

 ## Example Usage
 Simple examples to demonstrate the usage of [options](#options).

-A more in-depth usage example is located in this [article](/docs/example-heroku-redis.md) that includes explanation and code of a real usage featuring dynamic app routes, ExpressJS, Heroku, and more.
+A growing showcase of runnable examples can be found [here](/examples).

-A growing showcase of runnable examples can be found [here](/examples)
+An older (version 0.13.2), more in depth usage example is located in this [article](/docs/example-heroku-redis.md) that includes explanation and code of a real usage featuring dynamic app routes, ExpressJS, Heroku, and more.

 ### Simple example
 ```javascript